-In 2001, the City of Winston-Salem approved the establishment of a historic marker program.
-The program is administered by the Forsyth County Historic Resources Commission (HRC), which determines marker recipients each year.
-Since the first markers were presented in 2002, this program has placed over 20 markers around the city.
+In 2001, the City of Winston-Salem and in 2015 Forsyth County approved the establishment of historic marker programs.
+The programs are administered by the Forsyth County Historic Resources Commission (HRC), which determines marker recipients each year.
 The markers commemorate a wide variety of properties, which range from National Register Historic Districts like West Salem to non-designated historic areas such Happy Hill and the African-American West End Area.
 Sites of local historical significance such as The Pond and Odd Fellows Cemetery have been recognized.
 Individual buildings such as schools, industrial buildings, private residences, and others have also been awarded markers.
-Each of the sites chosen to receive a marker holds special significance for the City of Winston-Salem.
+Each of the sites chosen to receive a marker holds special significance for the City of Winston-Salem and Forsyth County.

 Sites receiving markers are chosen by February of each year and one marker is usually selected for an unveiling ceremony that occurs during Historic Preservation Month each May.
-The historic marker program has gained significant popularity since its introduction in 2002, drawing attention to important local sites that may not have received recognition otherwise.
-Residents of Winston-Salem can find pride in sites of well-known local history and discover previously long-forgotten stories from our community’s past.
-The City of Winston-Salem’s Historic Marker Program seeks to highlight the full range of endlessly interesting local history that our city has to offer.
+The historic marker program has gained significant popularity, drawing attention to important local sites that may not have received recognition otherwise.
+Residents of Winston-Salem and Forsyth County can find pride in sites of well-known local history and discover previously long-forgotten stories from our community’s past.
+The Historic Marker Program seeks to highlight the full range of endlessly interesting local history that our city has to offer.